 Shows postfix conversion of infix expression.
 The postfix form is not checked for errors in the infix expression (i.e. infix should be error-free to get error-free postfix equivalent).

 Remember that Math Processor uses variable length arguments for many of its functions.
-For this purpose, number of arguments is made part of postfix conversion while processing functions.
+For this purpose, the number of arguments is made part of postfix conversion while processing functions.

 >> postfix 2+6*9